Fibula-MMO/fibula-server/docfx_project/articles/creature-stats.md

 # Creature stats

+## Work in progress.

-All creatures have stats, some exposed and some hidden, which quantify the abilities or
+All creatures have stats, some exposed and some hidden...

 Creatures in the game have the following basic stats available: